Are you ready to try wood burning? I give you my top tips in this article, and show you how I made a monogram plaque. I absolutely love the results!

 TIP #3: I found that using the basic tip that came on the tool worked best for me (as opposed to some of the other tips that came in the package).
 I also had the best results at the highest heat setting!

-Continue wood burning until you have completed the plaque.
+Continue burning the wood until you have completed the plaque.
 Wood burning is a slow process so do not try to rush it or you will make mistakes.
 Take a break if you need to.

 TIP #4: If you do have a few mistakes in your plaque, it’s fine – it simply adds to the character of the piece.